The Best of Eastern Europe

 - Bran Castle - Tour

-Today after breakfast, you will enjoy a full free day in Brasov.
-Also known by its German name of Kronstadt, the town is flanked by mountains and was once a major medieval trading centre.
-When you arrive, enjoy some free time to wander, take an optional activity or just find a good spot to eat and people-watch.
-The town's main attraction is the gothic Black Church (Biserica Neagra), which took its name from its blackened appearance after a fire in 1689.
-Maybe stroll along pedestrianised Strada Republicii, take a cable car up to Mt Tampa, or maybe explore the nearby Rasnov Fortress.
-The fortification is perched on a rocky hilltop above the town of Rasnov and was constructed by Teutonic Knights in the 13th century as a refuge for the common people from Tartar invaders.
+Today is a free day to explore Brasov at your own pace.
+Also known by its German name, Kronstadt, the town is flanked by mountains and was once a major medieval trading centre.
+When you arrive, maybe explore the town's main attraction – the Gothic Black Church (Biserica Neagra), which took its name from its blackened appearance after a fire in 1689.
+Later, you might stroll along Strada Republicii, take a cable car up to Mt Tampa or or hike one of the forested trails that start right from the edge of town.

 - Hotel (1 night)